opstack-kit/web-docs/docs/getting-started.md

 </div>

 ::: warning
-Opstack Kit is currently in alpha.
+Opstack Kit is currently in alpha development.
 The docs are not complete.
 :::

 ## Features